rcarrata/rcarrata.github.io/_posts/2022-02-23-sign-images-1.md

 ## 2. Install Kyverno in OpenShift / Kubernetes

 Now it's time to install Kyverno in our OpenShift / Kubernetes clusters.
-We will be using Helm for install the Kyverno components as the [documentation depicts](https://kyverno.io/docs/installation/#install-kyverno-using-helm).
+We will be using Helm to install Kyverno as per [documentation](https://kyverno.io/docs/installation/#install-kyverno-using-helm).

-* Install the Kyverno Helm repository:
+* Add the Kyverno Helm repository:

 ```sh
 helm repo add kyverno https://kyverno.github.io/kyverno/